hacksmiths/handbook/README.md

 * The Secretary, who is elected by members.
 They look after administration.
 * The Diversity & Inclusion Officer, who is appointed by the President, Treasurer and Secretary.
 They ensure our projects are inclusive, and work to make our society more diverse overall.

 Everybody else is a General Committee Member.
 They are given support by the Executive Committee and empowered to become Project Owners for projects they are interested in running (they may already exist, or they may be proposed as new projects).
+You may also become a Project Supporter, and be involved in projects without taking charge - this is more flexible around your time.

 ### Committee meetings